Skip to main content

 DHPs are discretionary and can be given if you require some further financial assistance to meet your housing costs.
 The Department of Works and Pensions has provided additional funding to assist if you are affected by welfare reform changes including the under-occupancy charge (bedroom tax), benefit cap and local housing allowance reforms.

 We have supplemented this fund to the maximum permitted under current legislation.
 There is a cash limit that the council can spend in each financial year and we cannot exceed this.
-However, for under-occupancy cases (bedroom tax) the Scottish Government provides full funding to cover the shortfall.
+However, for under-occupancy cases (bedroom tax) and benefit cap cases the Scottish Government provides funding to cover the shortfall.

 Discretionary Housing Payment Application